Drug & Alcohol Rehab County Durham & Near County Durham

 Drug and alcohol rehab in County Durham, or anywhere else, generally has three stages: detoxification, rehabilitation and aftercare.

-The third on that list is a transitional stage, where the main goal will be preventing relapse.
+The third on that list is a transitional stage, where the main goal will be preventing relapse after you leave rehab.

 Rehab Recovery can help you formulate an effective relapse prevention plan, with several key elements included.

-The first of these is any lifestyle changes you may need to make.
+The first of these plans after rehab is any lifestyle changes you may need to make.

-If your current professional or personal situation is driving your addiction, then you might need to think about making changes post-treatment.
+If your current professional or personal situation is driving your addiction, then you might need to think about making changes post-treatment at rehab.

 We’ll help you to work through it and make sensible, practical decisions, based on what you need.